Active attacks - TCP SYN Flood attack

 4. SQL Injection

-SQL Injection attacks involve inserting malicious SQL queries into input fields to manipulate database operations.
+SQL Injection attacks involve inserting malicious SQL queries into input fields to manipulate a web application's database.
+This can lead to unauthorized data access, modification, or deletion.

-Example: An attacker inserts ' OR '1'='1'-- into a login form, bypassing authentication and gaining access to the application.
+Example: An attacker inserts ' OR '1'='1'-- into a login form, bypassing authentication and gaining unauthorized access.

 5. Cross-Site Scripting (XSS)

 XSS attacks involve injecting malicious scripts into web pages viewed by other users.
-These scripts can steal session cookies, deface websites, or redirect users to malicious sites.
+These scripts can execute in the victim's browser, allowing the attacker to steal session cookies, deface websites, or redirect users to malicious sites.

-Example: An attacker injects a script into a forum post that steals users' session cookies when they view the post.
+Example: An attacker injects a script into a forum post that steals the session cookies of any user who views it.

 6. Malware Injection

-Example: An attacker tricks a user into downloading a seemingly legitimate application that contains a Trojan horse, which then compromises the user's system.
+Example: An attacker tricks a user into downloading a legitimate-looking application that contains a Trojan horse, which then creates a backdoor on the user's system.

 7. Spoofing Attacks

-Spoofing attacks involve masquerading as another entity in order to deceive systems or users.
+Spoofing attacks involve an attacker masquerading as a known or trusted entity to deceive systems or users.
 This can include IP spoofing, email spoofing, and DNS spoofing.

-Example: An attacker sends an email that appears to come from a trusted source, tricking the recipient into clicking a malicious link.
+Example: An attacker sends an email that appears to come from a trusted source, tricking the recipient into clicking a malicious link (phishing).

 Techniques and Tools Used in Active Attacks